Executive Team

 VP Services

-As VP Services Mikkayla is responsible for:
+As VP of Services, Nichole is responsible for:

 • Providing and overseeing the development of professional and educational resources and services for members